Julie Won

-Julie Won (born April 17, 1990) is a Korean American politician from South Korea.
+Julie Jaehee Won (born April 17, 1990) is a Korean-American politician.
 She is a member of the New York City Council for the 26th district, which covers the western Queens neighborhoods of Sunnyside, Long Island City, Woodside, and Astoria.
+She chairs the Committee on Workforce Development.

-Early life and education
+Early life and career

-Won was born in South Korea and immigrated with her family to Queens in 1998, when she was eight years old.
+Won was born in South Korea and immigrated with her family to the United States in 1998, when she was eight years old.
 Her parents, who had left their jobs in South Korea after the 1997 Asian financial crisis, both worked in local small businesses.
-She grew up in Long Island City and attended Hewlett High School.
+She grew up in Long Island and attended George W. Hewlett High School.
 Won received her undergraduate degree from the Maxwell School of Citizenship and Public Affairs at Syracuse University.

-Career

-Prior to entering politics, Won spent most of her career as a consultant at IBM.
+Prior to entering politics, Won worked as a consultant and a federal client relationship representative at IBM in Washington, D.C.
+While in DC, she served on the Mayor of the District of Columbia's Office on Asian & Pacific Islander Affairs.
+After moving to NYC, in June 2020, acting Queens Borough President Sharon Lee appointed Won to Queens Community Board 2.

+Political career

-2021 City Council campaign
+2021 city council campaign

 In October 2020, Won announced her 2021 campaign for the 26th district of the New York City Council, held by term-limited Democrat Jimmy Van Bramer.
 Won had been serving as a member of Queens Community Board 2 for most of the year, and cited the difficulties her family faced due to the COVID-19 pandemic as the reason for her campaign.
-Ideologically a progressive, Won emphasized her work in the technology sector and her support for citywide free WiFi, alongside other left-wing policy priorities.
+Won emphasized her work in the technology sector and her support for citywide free WiFi.

 Won faced 14 other candidates in the Democratic primary, many of whom also ran on progressive platforms, with no clear frontrunner among them.
 In part because of the size and volatility of the field, many would-be endorsers chose to remain on the sidelines, while others – including Van Bramer and the influential Working Families Party – coalesced around New York City Census deputy director Amit Singh Bagga.

-On election night, Won finished neck-and-neck with Bagga, receiving 18.5 percent of the vote to Bagga's 17.7 percent; every other candidate lagged behind in the single digits.
+On election night, Won finished neck-and-neck with Bagga, receiving 18.5% of the vote to Bagga's 17.7%; every other candidate lagged behind in the single digits.
 Won received a major boost, however, when absentee ballots and ranked-choice votes were counted, and prevailed over Bagga 57-43% in the 15th round of ranked-choice tabulation; she formally declared victory on July 6.
 She faced minimal opposition in the November general election, and won easily.

+Subsequent City Council elections

+Won won re-election in 2023 and 2025.

+Actions as Councilmember

+Won supports intersection daylighting and more control by the City Council over appointments to neighborhood Community Boards.
+The New York League of Conservation Voters rated Won 100 percent on their environmental scorecard in 2024 and 2025.
+Won is skeptical of the proposed Sunnyside Yards development project, arguing that poor soil quality and existing train infrastructure make the project less cost-effective than other ways to address housing shortages.